Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   used by the `Orthographic` renderer outside the solar disk. `formal-TAN` remains at numerical precision across the full frame.
-- this does not contradict Appendix B. The `simple-TAN` small-angle-approximation error $\tan(a) - a$ keeps growing with angular distance from the boresight, but the JHV full-frame comparison does not measure that error directly everywhere.
+- this does not contradict Appendix B. The `simple-TAN` small-angle-approximation error $\tan(a) - a$ grows with angular distance from the boresight, but this comparison does not measure that error directly everywhere.
 On the solar disk, `Orthographic` samples from the solar sphere.
-Outside the solar disk, `Orthographic` samples all WCS projections from the same flat image-view plane.
-The off-limb part of the comparison is therefore not a direct measurement of the pure `simple-TAN` small-angle-approximation error.
+  Outside the solar disk, `Orthographic` uses a flat image-view plane to sample the WCS projection instead.
+The off-limb part of the comparison is therefore not a direct measurement of the `simple-TAN` small-angle-approximation error alone.

 3. `AZP` is correct for the current HI files.